Polotno

 CANVA ALTERNATIVES

 Looking past Canva because of pricing, privacy, or a need to embed design into your own product?
-Here is how the real alternatives compare in 2026, from open-source picks to commercial tools to the embeddable Polotno editor.
+Use this practical comparison to choose between free tools, offline editors, hosted alternatives, and Polotno.

 The short answer

-If you have time to try one thing: open Polotno Studio in a tab (no signup).
-If the editor covers your job, you have your answer in two minutes.
+If you only have time to try one thing: open Polotno Studio.
+If it covers the job, you have an answer quickly.

 Pricing pressure